 The visual impact of the new proportions is most powerful when viewing the Volvo Concept Coupé from the side.
 The distance between the dashboard and the front axle is extended and the greenhouse has been moved slightly rearwards.

-A low hood, roof, and the five-spoke, 21-inch wheels also contribute to the impression of an elegant Gran Tourer oozing effortless power.
+A low bonnet, roof, and the five-spoke, 21-inch wheels also contribute to the impression of an elegant Gran Tourer oozing effortless power.
 The confident stance is emphasized by a beltline that spans an elegant bow along the whole car.

 “Think about the powerful calmness of a lion.
 He doesn’t have to prowl to radiate respect.
-Even lying down he shows very clearly what he is capable of,” smiles Ingenlath.
+Even lying down he shows very clearly what he is capable of,” smiles Thomas Ingenlath.